derpston/Audi-radio-DIS-reader/README.md

 * Jeff (Oscilloscope and help with initial investigation)
 * Becky ("Read on the rising clock edge!", format investigation and solving the checksum question)
+* nemo (Hint about the second to last byte possibly being a command byte)